josemotta/IoT.Hass.Farm/_tank2/README.md

 - **tank2**: to import `_tank2` files into homeassistant directory;
 - **pt**: to replace `ui-lovelace.yaml` with `_tank2/ui-lovelace-pt.yaml`.

 Finally, the initial `secrets.yaml` file is created, please modify it at will.
-After the boot, the microservices start to run, as shown below:
+After the boot, the microservices start to run, each one has its own docker container, as shown below:

 ```
 pi@laser:~ $ docker ps --format "table {{.ID}}\t{{.Image}}\t{{.Status}}"